 About this Course

-The Women’s Empowerment certificate will launch in the fall of 2018.
+The Women’s Empowerment certificate is in development.
 This certificate will include female leaders who advocate for equality to broaden the awareness of gender issues.
 Notable women in government, politics, the entertainment industry, and education have been invited to participate in sharing their stories.
 After completing this course, students will be able to self-advocate in a personally empowering manner that also furthers shared understanding among diverse participants resulting in lasting positive change.

 Get updates on when this certificate will become available: